intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The overall framework for the RFC Series and the RFC Editor function are described in {{RFC8729}} and updated here.

+The RFC Series is currently the publication venue for four streams - the IETF stream, the IAB stream, the IRTF stream, and the Independent Submission Editor (ISE) stream.
+This document establishes a fifth stream, the Editorial stream.
+Documents of these streams are intentionally published in the same publication series in order to foster exchange among these communities and support diversity in expression.
+The streams are responsible for the content of the published document and, respectively, also to organise a review process that ensures document quality as well as community consensus if desired.
+The RFC Production Center (RPC) is responsible for the publication and accessibility of RFCs, including technical challenges for the long-term archival of digital publications.

 The processes and organizational models for publication of RFCs have changed significantly over the years.
 Most recently, in 2009
 {{RFC5620}} defined the RFC Editor Model (Version 1) and in 2012